On the best approximation by finite Gaussian mixtures: Converse via spectrum of moment matrices

-In this subsection, we consider the regime when the scale parameter $M$ or $\beta$ diverges.
+Next, we consider the regime when the scale parameter $\beta$ diverges.
 In this case, more components are needed to achieve a prescribed approximation accuracy.
 Hence, it is natural to conjecture that consistent approximation is impossible unless $m$ is at least proportional to the scale parameter.
-This however is not captured by Theorems~\ref{thm:lb-tail-1} and~\ref{thm:lb-unif} where the lower bound still converges to zero when $m\asymp M$ (or $m\asymp\beta$) due to the polynomial term in $m$.
+This however is not captured by Theorems~\ref{thm:lb-tail-1} where the lower bound still converges to zero when $m\asymp\beta$ due to the polynomial term in $m$.

-The next result makes the intuition precise in a strong sense for the test distributions used in the previous subsections.
-Instead of applying Proposition \ref{prop:TV-eigen} and bounding the minimum eigenvalue, we execute a different but more straightforward proof strategy: If the mixing distribution $P$ is smooth enough with a large $M$ or $\beta$, then $f_P$ can be flat over a large region.
-In comparison, when $m$ is too small, $f_{P_m}$ inevitably has many modes and thus cannot approximate $f_P$ consistently.
+The next result makes the intuition precise in a strong sense for the given test distributions.
+Instead of applying Proposition \ref{prop:TV-eigen} and bounding the minimum eigenvalue, we execute a different but more straightforward proof strategy: If the mixing distribution $P$ is smooth enough with a large $\beta$, then $f_P$ can be flat over a large region.
+In comparison, when $m$ is too small, $f_{P_m}$ inevitably has many modes and thus cannot approximate $f_P$ consistently. \begin{theorem} Let $P_{\alpha,\beta}$ and $C_\alpha$ be defined in \eqref{eq:f_ab}.
+Denote $\tilde{C}_\alpha={\sqrt{2\pi }C_\alpha}$.
+For any $\beta\geq 2\tilde{C}_\alpha m$,